goodekat/LIME-diagnostics-paper/README.md

   - case: ID number associated with the bullet-land signature comparison.
   - land\_id1, land\_id2: IDs describing the two land engraved areas in the comparison.
-The format is ‘study - barrel number - bullet number
+The format is ‘study-barrel number -bullet number-land number’.
-    - land number’.

 #### Comparison features